Dbeee-Acharya/frontend-mock-website/README.md

-# Intuji Frontend Internship Challenge
+# Frontend Mock Website

 <hr>

-The implementation of the frontend internship challenge for Intuji.
 The project is responsive across various breakpoints, has JavaScript animations implemented and the CSS has been done using Sass preprocessor.

 **This website was developed in Debian using WSL2 and Vs Code**